Skip to main content

 • Policy enforcement — Statement types and flags are checked against the asset's query policy before execution

-Query results are displayed in a tabular format:
+Query results are displayed in a paginated table:

 • Column headers match the query's output columns